wso2/docs-ei/en/streaming-integrator/docs/guides/publishing-data.md

     ```

-#### Publishing a message in custom format
+#### Publishing data in custom format

-SI publishes messages in the custom format when it makes changes to the attribute names in the output stream before
+SI publishes data in the custom format when it makes changes to the attribute names in the output stream before
 publishing.
 To understand how this is done, follow the procedure below:

 !!!info
-    In this section, you can update the same Siddhi application that you saved in the [Publishing a message in default format](#publishing-a-message-in-default-format)section.
+    In this section, you can update the same Siddhi application that you saved in the [Publishing data in default format](#publishing-a-message-in-default-format)section.

 1. Open your Siddhi application with a sink configuration.
 2. Within the `@map` annotation of the sink configuration, add an `@payload` annotation.
 There are two ways to configure this as follows: